-LEE Pui Ling, Angelina, aged 69, acted as an Independent Non-executive Director of the Company from May 1996 to September 2004 and has been a Non-executive Director of the Company since September 2004.
+LEE Pui Ling, Angelina, aged 70, acted as an Independent Non-executive Director of the Company from May 1996 to September 2004, has been a Non-executive Director of the Company since September 2004 and a member of the Nomination Committee of the Company since January 2019.
 She is a practising solicitor, has a Bachelor of Laws degree and is a Fellow of the Institute of Chartered Accountants in England and Wales.
-She is active in public service and is currently a Member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority.
-During the year, Mrs. Lee ceased to be a member of the Takeovers and Mergers Panel of the Securities and Futures Commission.
+Mrs. Lee was a Member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority, a non-executive director of the Securities and Futures Commission and a non-executive director of the Mandatory Provident Fund Schemes Authority.
 She is also a Non-executive Director of TOM Group Limited and Henderson Land Development Company Limited, and an Independent Non-executive Director of Great Eagle Holdings Limited.
 All the companies mentioned above are listed companies.
 Mrs. Lee is a director of a company controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.

-George Colin MAGNUS, aged 82, acted as an Executive Director and Deputy Chairman of the Company from May 1996 to October 2005 and has been a Non-executive Director of the Company since November 2005.
+George Colin MAGNUS, aged 83, acted as an Executive Director and Deputy Chairman of the Company from May 1996 to October 2005, has been a Non-executive Director of the Company since November 2005 and a member of the Nomination Committee of the Company since January 2019.
 He is also a Non-executive Director of CK Hutchison Holdings Limited, a Director of Husky Energy Inc., and an Independent Non-executive Director of HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
 He acted as an Executive Director of Cheung Kong (Holdings) Limited ("CKH") since 1980 and Deputy Chairman since 1985 until he retired from these offices in October 2005.
 He has been a Non-executive Director of CKH since November 2005 until his resignation in June 2015.
 He has been an Executive Director of Hutchison Whampoa Limited since 1980 and was re-designated as a Non-executive Director since November 2005 until his resignation in June 2015.
 He served as Deputy Chairman of HWL from 1984 to 1993.
 Mr. Magnus was previously the Chairman of Power Assets Holdings Limited (formerly known as Hongkong Electric Holdings Limited) from 1993 to 2005, a Non-executive Director from 2005 to 2012 and an Independent Non-executive Director until January 2014.
-Except for HKEIM, CKH and HWL, all the companies/ investment trust mentioned above are listed in Hong Kong or overseas.
-He is a director of a substantial shareholder of the Company within the meaning of Part XV of the SFO. and a director of a company controlled by a substantial shareholder of the Company.
+Except for HKEIM, CKH and HWL, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
+He is a director of a substantial shareholder of the Company within the meaning of Part XV of the SFO, and a director of a company controlled by a substantial shareholder of the Company.
 He holds a Master's degree in Economics.